LuCkEr-/lucker-cogs/README.md

-This is the modification of the original music cog
+This repo contains the cogs for https://github.com/Cog-Creators/Red-DiscordBot